rohit507/UMD-CMSC498a-Intro-to-ESD/src/GPIO/layout.md

 ## Project : Bit Banging ##

-Bit banging is the process of implementing a serial communication protocol using software instead of dedicated hardware.
+Bit banging is the process of implementing a serhttp://www.cs.umd.edu/~rohit/UESDbook.pdfial communication protocol using software instead of dedicated hardware.
 @@
 In this case we're going to be sending data to a shift register, using 3 GPIO pins